hashbangcode/vlad/vlad/docs/usage/documentation.md

     mkdocs build --clean

-Alternatively you can build and documentation using the following command:
+Alternatively you can build documentation using the following command:

     mkdocs serve